Fuji Heavy Industries., Tokyo, 1946-68

 This is a video of a King Dyna in action filmed by someone called "TTURARC166" and posted on YouTube.

-Fuji Heavy Industries also produced a three wheeled utility vehicle called the Dynaster (ダイナスター), although I'm not sure during which years.
+Fuji Heavy Industries also produced a three wheeled utility vehicle called the Dynaster (ダイナスター). between at least 1953 and 1955.